Art Libraries Society of North America: History

 Before ARLIS/NA, art librarians organized under an American Library Association Round Table, which had limited support.
 Meetings were only held biannually, attendance was minimal, and professional progress slow.
 During the post-war years, through the influence of popular magazines like Time and Life, Americans were exposed to a range of cultures, with hundreds of new museums and libraries built and an array of new publications.
-This led to the art librarians to organize.
+This led the art librarians to organize.

-By the late 1960s, against ALA's wishes, a separate, an under-supported short-lived art library group was created in conjunction with an existing museum sub-section of the Association of College and Research Libraries (ACRL), a division of ALA.
+By the late 1960s, against ALA's wishes, a separate, and under-supported short-lived art library group was created in conjunction with an existing museum sub-section of the Association of College and Research Libraries (ACRL), a division of ALA.
 Member William J. Dane stated that the group "didn't like being called a sub-section.
 We didn't need to depend on ALA or ACRL."

 ARLIS/NA was founded in 1972 by art librarians attending the American Library Association annual conference in Chicago and was the brainchild of Judith Hoffberg, who had been inspired by attending meetings of ARLIS/UK in London.
 The informal annual meetings of art librarians with College Art Association furthered the initiative to organize.
 The Association of College and Research Libraries was one of several library organizations in which art librarians were enrolled at that time.

 By 1982 a major section of ARLIS/NA had broken off to form its own group, Visual Resources Association (VRA).
 The mission of the VRA is focused on media and image management, as well as progressing research and education in those areas.

 The ARLIS/NA membership has, from its beginnings, included librarians, archivists, visual resource professionals, artists, curators, educators, publishers, as well as students and others interested in visual arts information.
 Annual conferences and publications, as well as listserv threads feature discussions, presentations, workshops, and other opportunities for specialized professional development interests, such as cataloging, public services, archives, and acquisitions as well as technological trends and social issues of interest to the membership as a whole.
 Virtual sessions are common, especially since travel was limited during the 2020 COVID-19 global pandemic.

 In 2022 for the society's fiftieth anniversary, members who had served on the Strategic Directions Committee reflected on the society's history.